avielg/picasso/README.md

     }
   },
   {
-    "layout": {
-      "axis": "HStack" (or "VStack" or "ZStack" ) "alignment": "bottomTrailing"
-    },
+    "alignment": "bottomTrailing",
-    "stack": [other views...]
+    "VStack": [other views...]
   }
 ]
 ```